Courses

 TBD

-NURS 495 - Contemporary Issues & Role Development For Advanced Practice Nursing
+NURS 495 - Contemporary Issues & Role Development for Advanced Practice Nursing

 This course builds upon NUR 454 Leadership and Management and gives the student an opportunity to explore the issues that are currently influencing both Registered Nurse practice and Advanced Nursing Practice and identifies the nursing role in improving the nation's health.
 Historical and theoretical foundations will be explored to examine the process of role development at all levels of nursing including Advanced Practice.
 Strategies and opportunities for role development of the Registered Nurse and Advanced Practice nurse will be discussed in light of the political, professional, and economic factors that are affecting today's health care system.